 We aim to train a pipeline of physicians in public health and general preventive medicine with a focus on maternal health outcomes in underserved communities.
 Trainees will be equipped with the knowledge and skills needed to integrate clinical service delivery with community prevention.
 By the end of this 2-year program, trainees will be prepared to lead maternal health programs, study maternal health outcomes and inform practices for addressing disparities and delivering care in medically underserved communities.
 Trainees who enter the program with a masters degree will have the opportunity to take courses to enhance their skills.

-The program is participating in the Standardized Acceptance Process (SAP) administered by the American College of Preventive Medicine (ACPM).
-Match day is February 14 2022.
+To be eligible for our program, applicants will have completed an ACGME accredited residency prior to starting and are board-eligible or board-certified in family medicine, general internal medicine, general pediatrics, or combined internal medicine and pediatrics.
+The program will be accepting applications through ERAS and participating in the Standardized Acceptance Process (SAP) administered by the American College of Preventive Medicine (ACPM).
 More information regarding the SAP and the SAP schedule can be found here.
 If you have any questions please contact us.